 Genre: Sci-fi I Drama I Thriller

 Time Period: Modern

-Synopsis: When a grad student is found murdered in her apartment, archaeology professor Lia Winter sets out to help the police find a suspect only to discover that she, like the victim, is on a secret hit list created by the ‘Softwalkers’ – a group of humanoid aliens intent on suppressing certain scientific knowledge that could save humanity from extinction.
+Synopsis: When a grad student is found murdered in her apartment, an archaeology professor must stop a group of humanoid aliens intent on suppressing ancient knowledge that could save humanity from extinction.

 "PINEY RIDGE is a devastating parable that crescendos a family's injustice to a full-on tale of personal revenge and redemption.
 Equipped with a dynamic cast and plotting that excites and pushes all of the emotional buttons, this is a pilot that's worth tracking."

 "PINEY RIDGE is a very sturdy execution of a truly compelling premise that — in spite of being set in the 1930s — holds a magnifying glass to many concepts that we're still sociopolitically grappling with today; racism, economic equality, political conspiracies, etc."

 "This pilot has a story that unfolds at an unforgettably heart-pumping pace -- and reveals how the series will tackle poignant themes, casting a spotlight on a brave and bold single mother who stands up against the injustice, corruption, and hatred in her time."